emmett-framework/emmett/docs/orm/operations.md

 ### Additional query operators

-weppy also provides additional query operators that might be useful when you need particular conditions or for specific field types.
+Emmett also provides additional query operators that might be useful when you need particular conditions or for specific field types.
 Let's see them in detail.

 #### belongs for the IN condition